interturbine in 30 Seconds

 C1

-The team will interturbine the module.
+The team will interturbine the structural integrity of the casing for durability.

 Word Family